sujalrajpoot/CerebrasAI/ReadMe.md

 - Usage
 - Project Structure
 - Requirements
-- How It Works
 - Troubleshooting
 - Contributing
 - License

 # Features

-- Model Initialization: Initialize the CerebrasAI class with any supported model (llama3.1-8b, llama3.1-70b).
-- Copy Chrome User Data: Automatically copies required Chrome user data for cookie-based authentication.
 - API Key Management: Refreshes and updates the demo API key by fetching cookies and making an authenticated request to the Cerebras platform.
 - Text Generation: Interact with Cerebras AI models to generate text completions, including streaming responses.
 - Progress Tracking: Progress bars and terminal spinners for long-running operations.